dubhater/Wobbly/readme.rst

 Requirements:
     - A C++11 compiler.

-    - Qt 5 (just qtbase).
-It is unclear which version of Qt 5 is the earliest that works.
+    - Qt 5.4 or newer (just qtbase).

-    - VapourSynth.
+    - VapourSynth r29 or newer.

 License